Mano Amiga Colombia

 Colombia has population of 46 million people.
 27.8% of those people live under the poverty line in dire situations.
-Although the country has roots in Catholicism it is not the prevailing ideology of the country.
+Although the country has roots in Catholic it is not prevailing ideology of the country.
 The government is doing everything in its power to increase security and stop drug trafficking and gang violence.
 Poor cities still suffer under this oppression though.
-Providing an education to a poor child in an impoverished area like the two Mano Amiga schools in Colombia helps change the ideology of the communities and helps children choose career paths other than corruption and violence.
+Providing an education to poor child in impoverished area like the two Mano Amiga schools in Colombia helps change the ideology of the communities and helps children choose career paths other than corruption and violence.

 Alejandro

 My name is Alejandro.
-I´m 16 years old and a senior high school student at Mano Amiga Bello School.
+I’m 16 years old and a senior high school student at Mano Amiga Bello School.
 I live with my parents in a house very close to my school.
-I have an older brother studying to become a deacon at the Legionaries of Christ vocational center at Rio Negro.
+I have an older brother studying to become a deacon at the Legionaries of Christ vocational center at Rionegro.

 Thanks to my mother, who works every day as a volunteer at the school canteen, I can access two meals, breakfast and lunch.
 She works very hard to have an income and makes gift boxes that she sells at crafts markets at Bello.